NOT 1 BUT 2 AUTISTIC CHILDREN CONFINED IN BOXES, UPSTATE NEW YORK SCHOOL NOW ADMITS

 Finally, the board announced the investigation which produced the results publicly announced at last night's board meeting.

-The Salmon River Central School District Board of Education releases its report into two wooden boxes the district built for autistic children at two elementary schools.
+The Salmon River Central School District Board of Education releases its report into three wooden boxes the district built for autistic children at two elementary schools.
 Photo credit: JB NIcholas.

 The school district paid lawyers from Bond, Schoeneck & King to conduct the investigation.
 The firm has offices in four more states and defends school districts from lawsuits all across New York.